pymander/wordpress-openpgp/README.md

 **class**
 Optional.
 Specify additional CSS classes for the button element.

-**style**
-Optional.
-Specify additional CSS styles for the button element.

 **text**
 Optional.
 Specify the button text.
 This defaults to “Encrypt”.